salsolatragus/academicprogrammer.com/_posts/2017-02-04-a-little-history-of-tdd---tdd-vs-architecture.md

 > I absolutely, 100% agree with Bob that shipping untested code is unprofessional.
 However, "tested" doesn't imply a unit test.
 Just a test.
 Even a manual one.
 I preach this to students regularly: "Do what's reasonable to ensure you deliver.
 That's the essence of agile."
 Sounds dead simple, but I still regularly go rampage, because students send me code that they obviously didn't execute even once.
 It seems to me that a time of rigorously following TDD reduce the chances of such idiocy, but that's merely anecdotal evidence.
 I digress...
 >
 > Not testing is unprofessional, because you leave others to deal with the mess that you caused.
 Be it the users of your product or the poor PhD student 3 years down the road, who desperately tries to reproduce your experiment.
 The idea of having a test (in mind) first certainly helps, but executing it before you ship is the crucial part.
 Whether this test is a unit test, a manual test, an integration test, or a contract validation...
 I don't care.

+***

+[My tweet of this article](https://twitter.com/svamann/status/827993698684305409) caused quite some discussion.
+Today, Uncle Bob posted [this excellent response](http://ht.ly/xLna309yR8b) on the matter.

   [dawn-of-tdd]: {{ site.baseurl }}{% post_url 2017-01-27-a-little-history-of-tdd---dawn-of-tdd %}
   [cope-ubob]: https://www.infoq.com/interviews/coplien-martin-tdd